Improvements to LABC Warranty site scoring framework

 The key changes

-What you’ll see on site
+What you will see on site

 1-6 scoring in practice